Onyx47/blockinfo/README.md

 &lt;_option_name: option_value&gt;

-For example, to override the default box border color you can use:
+For example, to override default attribute uppercase rule and set it to all caps:

-&lt;_box_border_color: red&gt;
+&lt;_attr_uppercase: all&gt;

 For the list of supported options refer to file conf/default.php